-If you've got an itch to get engaged, your proposal might be one dinner away — that is, if you cook up the engagement chicken recipe.
+If you've been dreaming of getting engaged, your proposal might just be one dinner away—that is, if you cook up the engagement chicken recipe.
 But what exactly is engagement chicken?
-Legend has it that if you cook up crispy-yet-juicy whole chicken stuffed with lemons, your significant other will get down on one knee and pop the question you've been dying for them to ask.
+Legend has it, if you cook up a crispy-yet-juicy whole chicken stuffed with lemons, your significant other will get down on one knee and pop the question you've been dying for them to ask.

-Whether or not it actually leads to a proposal, cooking up a delicious delicious, special meal for the person you love should make them feel all tingly inside (and hopefully not because you undercooked the bird).
-That's how the idea began back in the '80s, when a Glamour magazine fashion editor Kim Bonnell gave the recipe to her assistant, Kathy Suder, who was trying to figure out what to cook her boyfriend for dinner.
+Whether or not this recipe actually leads to a proposal, cooking up a delicious, special meal for the person you love will still leave them feeling impressed.
+And that's how the idea began back in the 1980s, when a Glamour magazine fashion editor, Kim Bonnell, gave the recipe to her assistant, Kathy Suder, who was trying to figure out what to cook her boyfriend for dinner.

 Accordingly, the dish was dubbed "engagement chicken."
 Glamour published the recipe, and more than 70 women wrote to the magazine about their success stories after whipping up the mythical bird.

-Whether you're hoping for a ring or not, the recipe itself is gold — any guy or gal who knows how to operate an oven could whip this up for romantic dinner in.
-Or maybe this is the recipe you make the first time you partner's family comes by for dinner.
-Or maybe it has nothing to do with romance at all, and it's the main dish at your first dinner party!
+Whether you're hoping for a ring or not, the recipe itself is gold—anyone who knows how to operate an oven could whip this up for a romantic dinner in.
+Or maybe this is the recipe you make the first time your partner's family comes by for dinner.
+Or, maybe it has nothing to do with romance at all, and it's the main dish at your first dinner party!
 Either way, it's been a recipe for success for many couples.
 Read on for a few success stories from couples who swear by the engagement chicken and grab the recipe to try this dish for yourself.

 Engagement Chicken Recipe